bboc/s3patterns/adapt-patterns-to-context.md

 ### Co-Create an Adaptation of the Pattern ###

-A simple an effective way for creating an adaptation of a pattern is [Proposal Forming](proposal-forming.md), where you can use the output of the first phase as considerations or ingredients for your adaptation.
+A simple and effective way for creating an adaptation of a pattern is [Proposal Forming](proposal-forming.md), where you can use the output of the first phase as considerations or ingredients for your adaptation.

 Considering [Intended Outcome](intended-outcome.md) and [Evaluation Criteria](evaluation-criteria.md)  of your proposed adaptation will help you evaluate and evolve the patterns later.